Millennium: Debate over millennium celebrations

 Popular culture supported celebrating the arrival of the new millennium in the transition from 1999 to 2000 (i.e., December 31, 1999, to January 1, 2000), in that the change of the hundreds digit in the year number, with the zeroes rolling over, is consistent with the vernacular demarcation of decades by their 'tens' digit (e.g. naming the period 1980 to 1989 as "the 1980s" or "the eighties").
 This has been described as "the odometer effect".
 Also, the "year 2000" had been a popular phrase referring to an often utopian future, or a year when stories in such a future were set.
 There was also media and public interest in the Y2K computer bug.

 A third position was expressed by Bill Paupe, honorary consul for Kiribati: "To me, I just don't see what all the hoopla is about ... it's not going to change anything.
 The next day the sun is going to come up again and then it will all be forgotten."
-And even for those who did celebrate, in astronomical terms, there was nothing special about this particular event.
+Even for those who did celebrate, in astronomical terms, there was nothing special about this particular event.

-Stephen Jay Gould, in his essay Dousing Diminutive Dennis' Debate (or DDDD = 2000) (Dinosaur in a Haystack), discussed the "high" versus "pop" culture interpretation of the transition.
+Stephen Jay Gould, in his essay "Dousing Diminutive Dennis' Debate (or DDDD = 2000)", discussed the "high" versus "pop" culture interpretation of the transition.
 Gould noted that the high culture, strict construction had been the dominant viewpoint at the 20th century's beginning, but that the pop culture viewpoint dominated at its end.

 The start of the 21st century and 3rd millennium was celebrated worldwide at the start of the year 2000.
-One year later, at the start of the year 2001, the celebrations had largely returned to the usual ringing in of just another new year, although some welcomed "the real millennium", including America's official timekeeper, the U.S. Naval Observatory, and the countries of Cuba and Japan.
+One year later, at the start of the year 2001, the celebrations had largely returned to the usual ringing in of just another new year, although some welcomed "the real millennium", including America's official timekeeper, the U.S. Naval Observatory, as well as Cuba and Japan.